Holidays in Anguilla 2023/2024

 It seems a tiny speck within the greater array of Caribbean jewels, but a postcard-perfect concoction of coconut palms, sugar-white sands and azure waters show every inch is as stunning as the next.
 Better still, Anguilla is a destination that slips under the radar for most visitors to the Caribbean and its unspoiled beauty, seclusion and authenticity make it a real luxury holiday.
 Kaleidoscopic coral reefs teeming with tropical fish, stingrays and reef sharks offer enticing snorkelling straight off one of the 33 beaches the island boasts.

-However, Anguilla offers more than just shimmering sands and turquoise seas.
+However, Anguilla holidays offer more than just shimmering sands and turquoise seas.
 It’s a burgeoning foodie hotspot, a culinary capital where world-class chefs serve up top-notch fare alongside authentic street shacks.
 Somehow, 120 restaurants are squeezed into this sliver of land, offering everything from classic seafood to a smorgasbord of fusion food, mixing Caribbean influences with European flavours.
 The Caribbean has never tasted so good…

 Anguilla has become a haven for foodies and there’s no end to the ways you can sample its delicious cuisine.
 A day’s sail to Prickly Pear Cay is among the most unique, where you can spot dolphins and turtles on your way to this pair of palm-topped golden droplets floating in the Caribbean Sea.
 Build your appetite by snorkelling among kaleidoscopic fish-filled reefs straight off the beach, spying the rocky nesting grounds of brown boobies, or simply strolling the powder-soft sands.
 Then, make a beeline for the beach restaurant and sip on a refreshing rum punch or cocktail as you tuck into a platter of fresh Caribbean lobster, a meal likely plucked from the same stretch of water you cruised to reach this idyllic setting.